 This course is designed to provide the concepts and theory necessary for the successful transition of the newly admitted student to the role of the KVCC Associate Degree Nursing student.
 An introduction to the philosophy and conceptual framework of the Nursing Program is presented.
 Student learning is also focused on the transition to the nursing student role, communication among healthcare professionals using approved medical terminology, and the application of mathematical principles to dosage calculations.
 Students will also have the opportunity to learn/refine writing skills using the APA format.
+Prerequisites: Admission to the Nursing Program.
+Co-requisites: NUR118

-NUR122 Nursing Across the Life Span I 9 Credits This course provides students the opportunity to understand the biopsychosocial aspects of individuals throughout the life span.
+NUR122 Nursing Across the Life Span I 9 Credits

+This course provides students the opportunity to understand the biopsychosocial aspects of individuals throughout the life span.
 The developmental needs of individuals from birth to death are explored, along with common health problems encountered in each age group.
 NUR122 involves a clinical laboratory experience which utilizes the nursing process in the provision of nursing care at the ADN level to individuals and families in maternal-child and acute structured health care settings.
-Prerequisites: BIO213, ENG101, MAT111, NUR118, or current Maine LPN License; Co-requisites: BIO214, PSY101.
+Prerequisites: NUR118 and NUR119, BIO213, ENG101, MAT111, or current Maine L Co-requisites: BIO214, PSY101.
 CLOCK HOURS: 75 classroom; 180 clinical/lab.

-NUR126 LPN Transition to the ADN Role 1 Credit This course is designed to provide the concepts and theory necessary for the successful transition of the LPN to the role of the Associate Degree Nurse.
+NUR126 LPN Transition to the ADN Role 1Credit This course is designed to provide the concepts and theory necessary for the successful transition of the LPN to the role of the Associate Degree Nurse.
 An introduction to the philosophy and conceptual framework of the nursing program is presented.
-Student learning is also focused on the transition to the student role, the differences between the LPN and RN roles, RN competencies, and the application of the nursing program; Co-requisite: NUR122.
+Student learning is also focused on the transition to the student role, the differences between the LPN and RN roles, and the application of the nursing process.
+Prerequisite: admission to Nursing program, current LPN Licensure; Co-requisite: NUR122.
 CLOCK HOURS: 15 classroom.

-NUR224 Nursing Across the Life Span II 9 Credits

-This course presents a conceptual and developmental approach to the biopsychosocial aspects of individuals experiencing acute and chronic alterations in health throughout their life span.
+NUR224 Nursing Across the Life Span II 9 Credits This course presents a conceptual and developmental approach to the biopsychosocial aspects of individuals experiencing acute and chronic alterations in health throughout their life span.
 NUR224 involves a clinical laboratory experience which utilizes the nursing process in the development and the provision of nursing care at the ADN level to individuals in a variety of structured health care settings.
-Prerequisites: BIO213, BIO214, ENG101, MAT111, NUR122 or NUR126, PSY101; Co-requisites: BIO219, PSY215.
-CLOCK HOURS: 75 classroom; 180 clinical/lab.
+Prerequisites: BIO213, BIO214, ENG101, MAT111, NUR122 or NUR126, PSY101; Co-requisites: BIO219, PSY215.CLOCK HOURS: 75 classroom; 180 clinical/lab.